Key takeaways

 Match your loan to your expected time in the home

 Many people instinctively prefer a fixed-term loan, whether 15 or 30 years.
 But if you expect to be in a home for a shorter period of time, or if your income varies – and especially if you can afford to repay the loan at any time – consider an adjustable-rate mortgage.
 The annual percentage rates on adjustable-rate mortgages tend to be lower than on fixed-rate mortgages, and the payments on interest-only adjustable-rate mortgages are generally lower as well since they don’t include any principal payments.
-And during the period that you are only paying interest, many interest-only loans reset your monthly payment lower if you prepay principal (rather than reducing the number of payments you’ll eventually make, as is common with amortizing fixed-rate loans).
+And during the period that you are only paying interest, many interest-only loans reset your monthly payment lower if you prepay principal (rather than reducing the number of payments you’ll eventually make, as is common with amortizing fixed-rate loans).1

 Look at all the terms, not just the rate

 While the mortgage rate is the number on which we all tend to fixate, consider other elements of a mortgage loan when making your choice.
-Does your lender charge fees for closing, locking a rate, or extending a rate lock?
+Does your lender charge fees for closing, locking a rate or extending a rate lock?
 A low headline rate can increase with the imposition of “stealth” fees.
 Will your lender hold the loan on its own balance sheet, or will it sell the loan to a servicer?
-If you want to modify the loan later, or if you run into an issue making payments, your original lender is likely to be easier to deal with than a servicer with whom you have no relationship.
+If you want to modify the loan later, or if you run into an issue making payments, your original lender is likely to be easier to deal with than a servicer with whom you have no relationship.2

-If you have an adjustable rate loan, how high and how quickly can the rate increase?
-Some adjustable-rate loans allow for a five percentage point increase in the first adjustment – so your 3.25% adjustable-rate mortgage can increase to up to 8.25% at its first reset point if interest rates have increased significantly.
+If you have an adjustable-rate loan, how high and how quickly can the rate increase?
+Some adjustable-rate loans allow for a five-percentage-point increase in the first adjustment – so your 3.25% adjustable-rate mortgage can increase to up to 8.25% at its first reset point if interest rates have increased significantly.
 Is that a risk you want to take?
-Other loans cap the first adjustment at a two percentage point increase (so that 3.25% rate could only rise to 5.25%).
+Other loans cap the first adjustment at a two-percentage-point increase (so that 3.25% rate could only rise to 5.25%).
 Even if you may be paying an eighth- or a quarter-point more today to cap the first adjustment or to fix the rate for the term of the loan, it might be worth it in the future.

 Be thoughtful about taxes when borrowing